sicajc/VLSI_DSP_Notes_HW_Project/hw2/report.md

   <img src="./img/three_level_DWT.jpg" width="300" heigh ="250">
 </p>

+- The 3 level DWT structure has 3 octaves, where after passing each octaves the image becomes 2 times smaller than the original image due to down-Sampler.

+- When doing downsampling, low pass filter sample the odd number output data, while high pass filters keep the even number output data.
 ## 3-level IDWT transform

 <p align="center">
   <img src="./img/three_level_IDWT.jpg" width="300" heigh ="250">
 </p>

+- The 3 level IDWT structure has 3 octaves also, where after passing each octaves the image becomes 2 times larger than the original image due to up-Sampler.
+During the upSampling process, action should be taken to combat the loss of information when doing up Sampling.

 ## Symmetric extension scheme